Original Medicare, Medicare Advantage, and Medigap may all provide coverage for gastric bypass surgery for people who meet certain criteria.

 People with Medigap plans can use this coverage for some or all of the expenses associated with gastric bypass surgery.

 Medicare may provide coverage for gastric bypass surgery.
-However, a person must meet certain criteria.
+However, a person must meet certain criteria to qualify.

 A doctor can explain the benefits, risks, and costs of gastric bypass surgery to help a person decide whether or not it is right for them.